Contest Design with Threshold Objectives: General All-Pay Contests

-Let us first focus on the case when $F$ is \textit{regular}.
+We focus on the case when $F$ is \textit{regular}; the extension to irregular distributions is given in Appendix~\ref{sec:app:irregular}.
 We shall see that the optimal contest resembles a highest bidder wins all-pay auction with a \textit{reserve bid} (if every player bids below this, no one gets the prize) and a \textit{saturation bid} (all bids above this level are considered equal), and the ties are broken uniformly.
-We shall also give an efficient way to find the reserve and the saturation bids.
+We shall also give an efficient way to compute the reserve and the saturation bids.

 We can, w.l.o.g., make the following assumptions on the optimal expected allocation function: \begin{lemma} If $\xi$ is optimal, we can assume w.l.o.g. that $\xi(v) = 0$ for $v < \beta^{-1}(B_L)$. \end{lemma} \begin{lemma} If $\xi$ is optimal, we can assume w.l.o.g. that $\xi(v) = \xi(V_H)$ for $v \ge \beta^{-1}(B_H)$, i.e., $\xi(v)$ is constant for $v \ge \beta^{-1}(B_H)$. \end{lemma} From now on, we shall assume that $\xi$ satisfies the assumptions formulated in these two lemmas.